- Do you want to grow as a professional?

 Concepts of social justice, equality, participation, and democracy, as well as ideologies of multicultural education, inclusion, bilingualism, and multilingualism, will be introduced and discussed.
 Research and pedagogy related to multicultural education and inclusion will be discussed.
 Emphasis is on developing individual curricula and plans related to individual needs.
 Methods for gathering information and assessing needs are introduced.
 Cooperative learning, critical thinking, pedagogy related to bi- and multilingualism, home-school cooperation, and cooperation with institutions and specialists related to individual students will be introduced and discussed.

 Procedure and methods of teaching: Lectures, discussion, evaluation and applying theory to practice, cooperation in groups.
 Students work on assignments related to the field.
-Teaching is in on-site sessions, a few afternoon sessions, and on the web (Canvas).Face-to-face learningDistance learningPrerequisitesAttendance required in class
+Teaching is in on-site sessions, a few afternoon sessions, and on the web (Canvas).Face-to-face learningDistance learningPrerequisitesAttendance required in class- Fall

-- MAL401LFinal projectMandatory (required) course0A mandatory (required) course for the programme0 ECTS, creditsCourse Description
+- STM015FInclusion, Social Justice, and LeadershipMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse Description

-The thesis/project topic is chosen by the student in collaboration with his or her project supervisor and the department chair.
-The topic of the project should fall within the student's area of study, i.e. programme of study and chosen specialisation.
+The thesis/project topic is chosen by the student in collaboration with their project supervisor and the department chair.
+The project topic should fall within the student's area of study, i.e., the programme of study and chosen specialisation.

 Various types of projects are permitted, for example, research essays, independent research projects, the development of new curricula or study materials.

-Students sign up for the final project/thesis during annual registration via the Ugla Intraweb, and should register based on estimated progress in the fall and spring semester.
+Students sign up for the final project/thesis during annual registration via the Ugla Intraweb, and should register based on estimated progress in the fall and spring semesters.
 In general, preparation for and work on the project takes at least two semesters.
-In specific programmes at the Faculty of Teacher Education the thesis is expected to spread over three semesters, see under programme structure in the Course Catalogue for each programme.
+In specific programmes at the Faculty of Teacher Education, the thesis is expected to span three semesters; see the programme structure in the Course Catalogue for each programme.

-Master´s projects are not awarded numerical grades but are marked pass or fail.
-Evaluation of projects are according to rules of the School of Education.
+Master's projects are not awarded numerical grades but are marked pass or fail.
+Project evaluation is in accordance with the School of Education's rules.

 Students should follow the more detailed instructions and rules for M.Ed. projects set by the School of Education.
 See the School of Education intraweb, Ugla: Schools >> School of Education >> Master´s projects